To enable Hibernation in 20.04 and 22.04:

 sudo reboot

-location and offset to grub.cfg
+Add resume location and offset to grub.cfg:

 A hibernate button can be added using GNOME extensions.

-Note that there is a slight possibility of getting holes in a swapfile
+Note that there is a slight possibility of getting holes in a swapfile when creating it with fallocate. /var/log/syslog can be searched for the phrase swapon: swapfile has holes to ensure there will be no data loss.

-A swap file can alternatively be created using dd
+A swap file can alternatively be created using dd:

 sudo dd if=/dev/zero of=/swapfile bs=1G count=8

-An error when using dd
+An error when using dd may overwrite your HDD.

 For added safety do not invoke hibernation when you bank account number, etc, is visible and your root partition is unencrypted.